uzh-bf/gbl-knowledge/content/games/Derivatives Game.md

 ---
 slug: derivatives-game
 title: Derivatives Game
-imgSrc: '/images/derivatives_1.png'
+imgSrc: "/images/derivatives_1.png"
-tags: ['UZH DF', 'Simulation', 'Derivatives Trading']
+tags: ["UZH DF", "Simulation", "Derivatives Trading"]
 subtitle: A simulation for a better understanding of exchange-traded financial derivatives
 objectives:
   - Players can apply their theoretical knowledge to trade on spot, futures, and options markets according to their assigned role.